Syniti/software-engineer-questions/README.md

 Let's get started!

-Please clone or download this repo and use it the folder you will submit to us when finished.
-You may either send us the URL to your git repo or a zip of the folder.
+Please clone or download this repo and use it for the exercises described below.
+Once completed you may either send us the URL to your git repo or a zip of the folder.

-We have four questions that we like to ask to get a sense of who you are and then a coding question we use to understand your technical strengths.
+We have four questions that we like to ask to get a sense of who you are, followed by a coding question we use to understand your technical strengths.
 You can write your responses to the first four questions directly in the README or as a separate file.

 In answering the code question, please submit code as if you intended to ship it to production.
 The details matter.
 Tests are expected, as is